Prescribing of over-the-counter medicines is changing

 To Log in to your Online Account click here

 You can now order directly with the NHS app.
-For more information go to www.nhs.uk/nhsapp
+Want to know more about ordering repeat prescriptions through the NHS App?
+Find more information and a step-by-step guide.

 More information about how the NHS App can be found here.